vaishnavitv/vaishnavitv/README.md

 <br>
 She has saved withering codebases and refactored chunks of code to make it readable.
 Her passion lies in developing robust systems, enabling easy maintenance of codebases, refactoring to avoid redundancies, and eliminating code smells and anti-patterns.
 <br>
-She is passionate about improving ways of working and increasing business speed by accelerating value delivery and visual communication.
+She is passionate about improving working methods and increasing business speed by accelerating value delivery and visual communication.
 <br>
 She is currently an ambassador for [Google Women TechMaker (WTM) program](https://wtm.advocu.com/home/ambassadors/6373c8a7108c6b079a57f6de?communityslug=wtm), Drawify, Grammarly and Organizer of [GDG Burnaby](https://gdg.community.dev/gdg-burnaby/).
-She uses her voice as a women to bring representation in Product, User Experience, Neurodiversity and Tech across all these platforms.
+She uses her voice as a woman to bring representation in Product, User Experience, Neurodiversity and Tech across all these platforms.

 HTTP Status: 302 Found